AstunTechnology/geonetwork-snippets/README.md

 * `[count(ancestor::node()) =  1]` is mandatory
 * The string element is an xpath statement to create an entry that will represent the title of the snippet in the index and the display label in the directory

-Then add the same entry above into `index-fields\index-subtemplate.xsl` for the core ISO19139 metadata profile, containing the following, making the same substitutions as above.
+Then add the same entry above into `index-fields/index-subtemplate.xsl` for the core ISO19139 metadata profile, making the same substitutions as above.
 This ensures that the entry is present and displays correctly in both your metadata profile editor interface and the main directory management page.

 ### Add a translation